-This handbook has been designed as a quick guide to answer many of the questions you might have regarding CMU and our student support services.
+This handbook has been designed as a quick guide to answer many of the questions you might have regarding CMU and our student services.
 It is not intended to be all-inclusive.
 We also encourage you to visit our website at: www.cmich.edu/parentandfamily.
 It has helpful stories and information designed for parents and supporters.
-Also if you are not yet receiving our monthly electronic newsletters you can sign up there.
+We welcome you to visit our webpage and further connect with us by signing up for our newsletter and joining our Facebook group.

 When you need additional service or information on any issue, we encourage you to call us for assistance.
-You will find a directory with the telephone numbers of many of our campus service offices on the inside back cover.
-If there is anything we can do to improve and support your experience as a CMU parent or supporter, please do not hesitate to contact us.
+You will also find a directory with telephone numbers of many campus service offices on the inside back cover.
+If there is anything we can do to improve and support your experience as a CMU parent or supporter, do not hesitate to contact us.